-Scuffles break out at Hong Kong protest taking aim at Chinese traders
+Dozens arrested after Hong Kong protest taking aim at Chinese traders

 Reuters reported exclusively in November that Beijing was considering potential replacements for Wang, in a sign of dissatisfaction with the Liaison Office’s handling of the crisis.

-Reporting by Clare Jim and Mari Saito, Writing by Marius Zaharia; Editing by Kim Coghill
+Reporting by Clare Jim, Mari Saito, Twinnie Siu; Writing by Marius Zaharia; Editing by Kim Coghill and Gerry Doyle